What’s with all these “natural” deodorants in plastic packaging?

 I’ve discovered several small, ethical companies offering deodorant creams that are not packaged in plastic.
 I’ve tried three different brands.
 They all smell great, and all include coconut oil, some amount of baking soda, various essential oils, and other ingredients.
 All of them worked for me, but none were as effective at keeping armpit smell at bay for as long as plain baking soda does for me.

-BALM!
-Baby PITS from THinc (Taylor House Inc) comes in a glass jar with a metal lid.
+Taylor’s PITS! comes in a glass jar with a metal lid or a compostable cardboard tube.
 It smells great and feels good going on.
-The ingredients are: shea butter, olive oil infused with calendula & chamomile, macadamia nut oil, coconut oil, baking soda, arrow root, essential oil blend of tea tree, lavender, orange.
-“THE” products are made in Hawaii, and most of the ingredients come from a local, organic farm.
-I actually met the owners of THinc when they came to visit the SF Bay Area a few weeks ago, and I’ll be excited to write more about the company in a future post.
-They have a lot of great ideas about reducing waste.
+Ingredients include shea butter, olive oil infused with calendula & chamomile, macadamia nut oil, coconut oil, baking soda, arrow root, essential oil blend of tea tree, lavender, orange.

 Aquarian Bath Unisex Natural Deodorant Balm comes in a metal container with a metal lid.
 It has a more solid texture than the others because it contains Candelilla Wax.
 If your house is cold, rubbing the balm with your fingers will soften it up.
 The scent is primarily a refreshing lemongrass.
 The ingredients are: Sodium Bicarbonate (Baking Soda), Organic Cocoa Butter, Extra Virgin Olive Oil, Arrow Root Powder, Candelilla Wax, Vitamin E, and a blend of essential oils, including Ravensara (AKA clove nutmeg with action similar to Tea Tree), May Chang (lemony), Lavender, Spearmint, Lemon, Cedarwood, Clary Sage, and Lemongrass.